alexcomas/Bachelors-Thesis/README.md

 #### Tensorflow code

 Majority of the code taken from [here](https://github.com/BNN-UPC/GNN-NIDS).
-Some it has been updated and adapted.
+Some of it has been updated and adapted.

 ### Library `comaslib` (provisional name)